Leadership Gap: Bridging the Divide in Teams

-Modern organisations rely heavily on a group of leaders who rarely receive the attention they deserve.
+Modern organisations rely heavily on a group of leaders who rarely receive the attention they deserve, creating a significant Leadership Gap.

-Squeezed between executive expectations above and team wellbeing needs below, they carry enormous responsibility – often with limited support.
+Squeezed between executive expectations and team wellbeing needs, they frequently describe themselves as the “meat in the sandwich.”
+They carry enormous responsibility for organisational performance and psychological safety, often with limited support or formal training.

 Who Is the “Meat in the Sandwich” Leader?